 2. The citation was determined to be valid and payment must be made in full.
 You will receive written correspondence notifying you of the decision and advising you that the citation must still be paid.

 If you are dissatisfied with the results of the Administrative Review, you may further contest the citation by requesting an Administrative Hearing.
-However, unlike the Administrative Review, California State Law requires that you pay in advance, all fines that are owed on the citation before you can request an Administrative Hearing.
-Administrative Hearings must be requested within 21 days from the date the decision was reached on your Administrative Review.
+However, unlike the Initial Review, California State Law requires that you pay in advance, all fines that are owed on the citation before you can request an Administrative Hearing.
+Administrative Hearings must be requested within 21 days from the date the decision was reached on your Initial Review.
 If you fail to request an Administrative Hearing within the prescribed time, you will lose the opportunity to further contest the citation.

 To request an Administrative Hearing, please contact Parking Citation Service Center at (866) 450-2508 and request an Administrative Hearing request form.
 Complete and submit the form, along with a check or money order for the full amount of the parking violation penalty (ties), payable to the City of San Dimas.